CDIC has a number of tools to assist or resolve a failing member institution. Since its creation in 1967,

 Which tool is used would depend on the circumstances of a particular situation.

-Factors such as the size and complexity of the bank, its franchise value, as well as the current availability of any private sector buyer or other options, would be key considerations in deciding which tool to use.
+Factors such as the size and complexity of the bank, its franchise value, as well as the current availability of any private sector solutions, would be key considerations in deciding which tool to use.

 The tools that

 In certain cases, a failed bank is closed and CDIC launches its rapid reimbursement process so that insured depositors have their money as quickly as possible.
 This process is automatic and depositors do not have to file a claim.